DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/12-Named-Discrete-Distributions.md

 ### Poisson distribution

 The Poisson distribution is very common when considering count or arrival data.
 Consider a random process where events occur according to some rate over time (think arrivals to a retail register).
 Often, these events are modeled with the *Poisson process*.
 The Poisson process assumes a consistent rate of arrival and a memoryless arrival process (the time until the next arrival is independent of time since the last arrival).
 If we assume a particular process is a Poisson process, then there are two random variables that take common named distributions.
 The number of arrivals in a specified amount of time follows the *Poisson* distribution.
 Also, the amount of time until the next arrival follows the *exponential* distribution.
-We will defer discussion of the exponential distribution until the next lesson.
+We will defer discussion of the exponential distribution until the next chapter.
 What is random in the *Poisson* is the number of occurrences while the interval is fixed.
 That is why it is a discrete distribution.
 The parameter $\lambda$ is the average number of occurrences in the specific interval, note that the interval must be the same as is specified in the random variable.

 Let $X$ be the number of arrivals in a length of time, $T$, where arrivals occur according to a Poisson process with an average of $\lambda$ arrivals in length of time $T$.
 Then $X$ follows a Poisson distribution with parameter $\lambda$:
 $$